Home

 Are you a television/film producer?

-I have an eight-episode limited series breakdown, including full episode summaries, available to send, adapted from my feature screenplay.
+I agree.
+I have an eight-episode limited series breakdown, including full episode summaries, available to send.

 Image of title page